dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T716: Social security lacks flexibility for unique needs.
+### T716: Social security is a one-size-fits-all approach that may not address unique challenges.

 |Support|
 |---|